pingidentity/pingone-go-client/pingone/docs/EnvironmentBillOfMaterialsProduct.md

 NewEnvironmentBillOfMaterialsProductWithDefaults instantiates a new EnvironmentBillOfMaterialsProduct object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetType

+`func (o *EnvironmentBillOfMaterialsProduct) GetType() EnvironmentBillOfMaterialsProductType`

+GetType returns the Type field if non-nil, zero value otherwise.

+### GetTypeOk

+`func (o *EnvironmentBillOfMaterialsProduct) GetTypeOk() (*EnvironmentBillOfMaterialsProductType, bool)`

+GetTypeOk returns a tuple with the Type field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetType

+`func (o *EnvironmentBillOfMaterialsProduct) SetType(v EnvironmentBillOfMaterialsProductType)`

+SetType sets Type field to given value.

 ### GetBookmarks